ganesh123322/identification-of-real-image-and-fake-image-using-transfer-learning-and-cnn/README.md

 Based on the IBM academic study:

-“Real vs AI-Generated Image Identification with Enhanced Resolution and Multi-Model Deep Learning Approach” Kalasalingam Academy of Research and Education, India (2025).
+“Real vs AI-Generated Image Identification with Enhanced Resolution and Multi-Model Deep Learning Approach”

 👨‍💻 Author

 Ganesh D.